microsoft/PartnerResources/LearningPlanResources/Business Applications/Power Platform/Power Platform Learning Plan.md

 # Learning Plan Resources for Power Platform Learning Plan

+Below you will find content to assist in upskilling on Microsoft Power Platform.
+Content is broken down as follows:

+* Fundamentals, Associate, Expert, Specialist: content categorized in increase levels of complexity
+* Certifications: relevant Microsoft exams or certifications
+* Resources: roadmap, whitepapers, blogs, etc.
+* Community resources: user groups, events, blogs

+Additionally, some content may be mared with one or more icons:

+* '$' to indicate paid content
+* '3rd Party' to indicate 3rd party content (not created by Microsoft)

+TIP:  Open resources below in a separate browser tab to remain on this Learning Plan page - Right-Click on link and open in new tab.

 ## Fundamentals

 * [Course MB-901T00-A: Microsoft Dynamics 365 Fundamentals](https://docs.microsoft.com/en-us/learn/certifications/courses/mb-901t00) (In-person Instructor Led) (2 Days)